 After finding your perfect engineering match in an outsourcing partner, place culture at the top of your wish list.
 Some organizations even look for a cultural fit before credentials and experience.

-1. Be Self-Aware – For businesses working with an outsourcing partner, the first step is both simple and challenging: self-awareness.
+- Be self-aware.
+For businesses working with an outsourcing partner, the first step is both simple and challenging: self-awareness.
 Self-awareness might be the hardest part of becoming a cross-cultural communicator because it requires humility.
 Be open to the fact that your way of project management or other means of collaboration might not be the only way.
-Recognize that you have verbal and nonverbal quirks that impact how others work with you, particularly those from other cultures.
+Recognize that you have verbal and non-verbal quirks that impact how others work with you, particularly those from other cultures.
 Being a truly self-aware business partner means you view your outsourced partner’s interests as being of equal value to your own.
-That’s true humility – recognition that two parties have business objectives and perhaps the means to be mutually beneficial to one another.
+That’s true humility: recognition that both parties have business objectives and perhaps the means to be mutually beneficial to one another.

-2. Get to Know the Outsourcing Partner’s Culture – Next, familiarize yourself with your partner’s culture.
+- Get to know the outsourcing partner’s culture.
+Familiarize yourself with the country culture.
 Read about current events.
-Learn about the nation’s politics, history and current socioeconomic climate.
-Think of the work as building a bridge.
+Learn about the nation’s politics, history and current socio-economic climate.
+Think of the work as building a bridge and creating a strong foundation.
 You’ll gain insights into why your partner thinks, feels and acts the way they do.
-Spend time creating a sound foundation.
-The stronger you make the bridge, and the stronger the relationship will be.
+The stronger you make the bridge, the stronger the relationship will be.
 You may even be able to use the partnership to network with other businesses in the country and expand your international presence.

-3. Actively Listen – Listening is a trait that comes in handy both professionally and personally.
+- Actively listen.
+Listening is a trait that comes in handy both professionally and personally.
 In even the most strained relationships, when a person feels heard, they feel validated.
-The same is true in software outsourcing relationships, and the key is active listening, which can hold the key to ensuring that everyone is on the same page, even those from different cultures and backgrounds.
-Active listening helps you focus on your partner’s preferences – and complaints – to ensure that you’re always simpatico.
+The same is true in software outsourcing relationships.
+The key is active listening, which helps ensure everyone is on the same page, even those from different cultures and backgrounds.
+Active listening helps you focus on your partner’s preferences – and complaints – so you’re always simpatico.
 Active listening is a muscle that needs a little training to be exercised in cross-cultural environments.

-4. Allow Partners to Save Face – Put aside the cultural complexities of needing to be right all the time and abide by the golden rule: Treat others as you would like to be treated.
-Avoid situations that might embarrass or humiliate anyone, but keep in mind that this might look different in China than in the United States.
+- Allow partners to save face.
+Put aside the cultural complexities of needing to be right all the time and abide by the golden rule: Treat others as you would like to be treated.
+Avoid situations that might embarrass or humiliate anyone, but keep in mind that how such situations are perceived may be different in Asia than in the United States.
 What doesn’t bother an American worker in the least could be insulting to someone from another culture.
 The secret to allowing partners to save face is simple: give them dignity and respect.

-Answer: Yes, Accelerance can help SMBs find a technical and cultural match for their software development engagement.
-Our experts – who have acquired years of cross-cultural experience from personally meeting and working with software development outsourcing companies – can help you find the best team to work from around the globe, and help you successfully navigate your outsourcing relationship.
+Accelerance can help any business find a technical and cultural match for their software development engagement.
+Our experts have acquired years of cross-cultural experience from personally meeting and working with software development outsourcing companies around the globe.
+They’ll help you find the best team to partner with and navigate your outsourcing relationship.